drocheam/optrace/docs/source/usage/gui.rst

 **Overview**

-Details on the scene navigation are available in the mayavi documentation :ref:`here <mayavi:interaction-with-the-scene>` under "Mouse Interaction".
-Inside the scene in the bottom left you can find orientation axes, that display the directions of the cartesian axes in the 3D view.
-When an action/tasks is running, you are informed by a status text in the bottom right.
-A list of keyboard shortcuts is provided below.
+An overview of the mouse navigation and a list of keyboard shortcuts is provided below.

-.. list-table:: Available keyboards shortcuts inside the scene
+.. list-table:: Available mouse and keyboards shortcuts inside the scene
    :header-rows: 1
    :align: center
    :widths: 100 300

    * - Shortcut
      - Function
+   * - Mouse drag
+     - Rotate the camera view
+   * - Mouse wheel
+     - Zoom in or out
+   * - Shift + Mouse drag
+     - Move the camera view
+   * - Ctrl + Mouse drag
+     - Rotate the camera view around the center of the scene window
+   * - ``+`` and ``-``
+     - Zoom in or out
+   * - arrow keys
+     - move the camera view
+   * - shift + arrow keys
+     - rotate the camera view around the left-right or top-bottom axis of the scene
    * - ``i``
-     - sets the scene view to default view set by GUI parameter `initial_camera` or the y-side view if not provided
+     - sets the scene view to default view set by GUI parameter :python:`initial_camera` or the y-side view if not provided
    * - ``h``
-     - maximize scene (hide toolbar and sidebar)
+     - maximize scene (hides the sidebar)
    * - ``v``
      - toggle minimalistic view option
    * - ``c``